i18next/next-i18next/README.md

 })
 ```

-The `localeSubpaths` option is a key/value mapping, where keys are the locale itself (case sensitive) and values are the subpath without slashes.
+The `localeSubpaths` option is a key/value mapping, where keys are the locale itself (case sensitive) and values are the subpath without slashes or an array of subpaths without slashes.
+If an array is specified, the first index will be used as the default for that locale.

 Now, all your page routes will be duplicated across all your locale subpaths.
 Here's an example: